Illinois Drinking Water Contamination & the Benefits of Water Quality Tests

 Communities often boast about the awards they receive, and for good reason.
 If your city has been recognized for something positive, why not celebrate it?
 Achievements like “Best Small Town in America” or “Happiest City in California” are certainly brag-worthy.
 However, there are some designations that should make an entire state reconsider what it’s doing and make changes.
 Sadly, this is the case for Illinois regarding clean water.

 Last May, Illinois was named among the worst dozen states in terms of drinking water quality violations.
-To ensure your water is safe for you and your family, we conducting a water quality test to help detect harmful contaminants and impurities.
+To ensure your water is safe for you and your family, we recommend conducting a water quality test to help detect harmful contaminants and impurities.
 We also suggest adding a drinking water system, water softener, or a whole house filtration system.
-We offer reliable water testing services and water treatment systems in St. Charles, Illinois and surrounding areas.
+We offer reliable water quality testing services and water treatment systems in St. Charles, Illinois and surrounding areas.